hesham14yahia/image-full-control/README.md

 ImageFullControl::uploadImage($request->image, "users", $user->image, 50, 100, 75);
 ```

-it will make the image with width 50px and height 100px and quilty 75%, if you want to use only quilty for exemple, it will be like that.
+it will make the image with width 50px and height 100px and quilty 75%, if you want to use only quilty for example, it will be like that.

 ```
 ImageFullControl::uploadImage($request->image, "users", $user->image, null, null, 11);
 ```

-**_Note:_** default quilty is 100%.
+Note that default quilty is 100%.